ogeohia/eo-colon-cancer-project/outputs/reports/eo_cc_report.md

 **Methodological Implications:**

 1. **Log transformation essential:** Linear-scale analysis would be dominated by the left peak; log scale reveals the full range of variation
-2. **Overdispersion modeling required:** Poisson models (assuming Var = Mean) would severely underestimate variance in the tail; Negative Binomial explicitly models excess variance via dispersion parameter φ
+2. **Overdispersion modeling required:** Poisson models (assuming Var = Mean) would severely underestimate variance in the tail; Negative Binomial explicitly models excess variance via dispersion parameter $\phi$
 3. **Hierarchical structure justified:** The contrast between panels A and B demonstrates why country/region random effects are needed—stratum-level predictions must be partially pooled toward country means to stabilize estimates in sparse cells (low-count observations)
 4. **Age modeling critical:** The 50,000-fold range is primarily driven by age effects; non-linear age patterns (B-splines with 4 df) are essential to capture the exponential age-incidence gradient